 Lopinavir-ritonavir (400/100mg) treatment is used throughout pregnancy to treat HIV, with treatment reducing viral load and vertical transmission.[1]
 Elevated liver transaminases and impaired glucose tolerance should be screened for, but are not commonly seen in pregnancy.
-Some studies reported increased rates of late preterm birth in lopinavir-ritonavir-treated women compared to other protease inhibitors.
-[2] However, a systematic review that included nine studies [2,675 lopinavir/ritonavir-treated pregnant women with HIV) and considered preterm birth, low birth weight and stillbirth did not suggest any safety concerns.[3]
-Ergometrine should be avoided in women receiving lopinavir-ritonavir.
-Lopinavir and ritonavir are detected in breast milk, but the levels are considerably lower than maternal blood levels, and most studies have reported very low infant blood concentrations,[4] as reviewed in the Lactmed database (https://www.ncbi.nlm.nih.gov/books/NBKS01550/).
+Some studies reported increased rates of late preterm birth in lopinavir-ritonavirtreated women compared to other protease inhibitors .[2]
+However, a systematic review that included nine studies (2,675 lopinavir/ritonavir-treated pregnant women with HIV) and considered preterm birth, low birth weight and stillbirth did not suggest any safety concerns.[3]
+Ergometrine should be avoided in women receiving lopinavir-ritonavir. and ritionavir and ritonavir are detected in breast milk, but the levels are considerably lower than maternal blood levels, and most studies have reported very low infant blood concentrations,[4] as reviewed in the Lactmed database (www.ncbi.nm.ih.gov/books/NBK501550).